 Kling bisque shoulder head doll mold

-13" tall, composition jointed body, sleep eyes, feathered brows,
+13" tall, composition jointed body, sleep eyes, painted upper and lower

 Founded by Christian Friedrich Kling in Ohrdruf,